Eric Haase Player Props: Tigers vs. Orioles

 Orioles Pitching Rankings

-- The Orioles pitching staff is 12th in MLB with a collective 9.1 strikeouts per nine innings.
+- The 9.1 strikeouts per nine innings compiled by the Orioles pitching staff ranks 11th in the league.

-- The Orioles have the 15th-ranked team ERA across all MLB pitching staffs (4.19).
+- The Orioles have the 15th-ranked team ERA among all MLB pitching staffs (4.19).

-- Orioles pitchers combine to surrender 27 total home runs at a rate of 1.1 per game (to rank 13th in baseball).
+- Orioles pitchers combine to rank 12th in baseball in home runs allowed (27 total, 1.1 per game).

-- The Orioles are sending Rodriguez (0-0) to make his fifth start of the season.
-He is 0-0 with a 5.12 ERA and 25 strikeouts in 19 1/3 innings pitched.
+- Kremer (2-0 with a 6.20 ERA and 19 strikeouts in 24 2/3 innings pitched) makes the start for the Orioles, his sixth of the season.

-- His last time out was out of the bullpen on Wednesday when the righty threw 2/3 innings against the Boston Red Sox while giving up hits.
+- His most recent time out was on Monday against the Boston Red Sox, when the righty went 5 2/3 innings, surrendering four earned runs while giving up seven hits.

-- The 23-year-old has amassed an ERA of 5.12, with 11.6 strikeouts per nine innings, in four games this season.
-Opponents are hitting .273 against him.
+- The 27-year-old has a 6.20 ERA and 6.9 strikeouts per nine innings in five games this season, while giving up a batting average of .278 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.